 This is easily one of the fun places in the Florida Keys for outdoor recreation.

 Florida Keys Overseas Heritage Trail

 Many existing pathways and bridges from the remains of Henry Flagler’s Florida East Coast Railway make up the trail.
-Currently, it features 90 linear miles of transportation corridor, soon to be 106 miles in total spanning from Key West to Key Largo.
+Currently, it features over 90 linear miles of transportation corridor spanning from Key West to Key Largo.

 The inspiration for the Florida Keys Overseas Heritage Trail parallels Highway 1 in California.
 The FKOHT today aspires to be a National Scenic Highway and All-American Road.

 Pedestrian and bicycle-friendly, here you can go hiking, running, bicycling, skating, sightseeing, fishing, and paddling.